-The changing social structure of Ireland, with particular emphasis on developments over recent decades.
+The first section of the course deals with changes in Irish society and culture and focuses on areas such as religion, family, media, gender, identity and everyday social life.
+The second section examines changing social structure of Ireland, with particular emphasis on developments over recent decades.
 Demographic change: marriage, fertility and migration patterns.
 The class structure of Irish society and the impact of industrialisation on social structure.